cirdeirf/amr-gen/README.md

   training, this file contains the resulting (realization,pos)-tuple observed most often, e.g. `(long, more) → (longer, JJ)`.
 It was obtained using the `getMergeMap(List<Amr> amrs)` method of `misc.StaticHelper`.
+- **res/mergesiblingmap.txt**: For each pair of sibling vertices that has been merged during training, this file contains the resulting (realization,pos)-tuple observed most often, e.g. `(-, ever) → (never, JJ)`.
+  It was obtained using the `getMergeSiblingMap(List<Amr> amrs)` method of `misc.StaticHelper` which can be executed using the `--merge` command line option.
 - **res/namedentities.txt**: This file stores realizations observed for named entities during training along with the number of times these realizations have been observed.